strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-front-end.md

 - updating how the plugin is [added to the amin panel menu](#add-a-menu-link)
 - optionally, [registering translations](#register-translations)

+Migrating the front end of a plugin to Strapi v4 should be done entirely manually.

 :::strapi Going further with the new Admin Panel APIs Following this guide should help you migrate a basic plugin with a single view.
 However, the [Admin Panel APIs](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md) introduced in Strapi v4 allow for further customization.